ixwang/Dijkstra_ShortestPath/README.txt

 //———————————————————————————————————————————————————————————————————————————————
-//  This is project operations manual for project of CS542.
-Xi Wang A20337032.
+//  This is project operations manual for this project
 //———————————————————————————————————————————————————————————————————————————————

 There are 3 ways to run the project.